AMDphreak/tailwind-setup-instructions/README.md

 # How to use Tailwind

-Tailwind can be used in 2 main ways: using an HTML <link> tag to reference a copy on someone else's server (typically a CDN (Content Delivery Network)), or installing Tailwind in the project.
+Tailwind can be used in 2 main ways: using a public CDN (content delivery network) available online, or installing Tailwind in the project.

 ## Option A: borrow Tailwind from a public CDN